TheOtherOtherOperation/vdbsetup/README.md

 ## Configuration
 Due to the complexity of VDbench configuration files, VDBSetup's configuration files are also complex.

-Running vdbset.py with the --make-template flag will cause the script to output the following example file:
+Running vdbsetup.py --make-template will cause the script to output the following example file:

 ```